dlvoy/base-plate-outliner/docs/TUTORIAL.md

 ![Close-up od custom base plate with model assembled](./images/00_baseplate_closeup.jpg)

 This tutorial will walk you through the complete process of creating a custom irregular-shaped baseplate for your building blocks model.

 We'll use a nano blocks wood cabin as our example, but you can apply these same techniques to any model you want to create a custom base for.

+> **Want to see more examples?** Check out the [Sample Renderings Gallery](./GALLERY.md) for visual examples of different modes and configurations!

 ## 0. Setup and Preparation